Zere-m/cse15l-lab-reports/lab5.md

 # Lab report 5 #
-1.The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
+1. The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
 (Don’t actually make the post!
 Just write the content that would go in such a post) <br />

-**Student's post**
+**Student's post**<br />
 Hi there, I am running into some trouble with my lab7 code, ListExamples.java.
 It says that there is an unchecked conversion even though "result" is a list, and that the .length() symbol cannot be found.
 I am using the .length() function to find how long our list is, and I'm making "result" an ArrayList because it's useful to create arrays.
 The message at the end gave me these messages : Note: ListExamples.java uses unchecked or unsafe operations.